JensKanstrupLarsen/safeP4R/README.md

         case "Process.ipv4_forward" => (("dstAddr", ByteString), ("port", ByteString)) case "*" => "*"

+### The `connect` function

+The `connect` function connects the controller to a target (i.e. a device that supports P4 and P4Runtime, e.g. a network switch), returning a `Chan` object representing the connection (see below).

+Why is the `connect` function generated as part of a package, and not type-parametric like the other SafeP4R API functions?
+This is done to instantiate the type parameters of `Chan` objects according to the P4Info of the target device, hiding the complexity from the user --- who is only required to know the package that corresponds to the configuration of the switch they are trying to connect to.

-### `Chan` class
+### The `Chan` class

-A `Chan` object represents a connection between a target (the switch) and a controller (the program).
-The `Chan` class in the generated package inherits the abstract `Chan` class from the `safeP4R` package, which is type parametric.
+A `Chan` object represents a connection between a target (i.e. a device that supports P4 and P4Runtime, e.g. a network switch) and a controller (the program acting as P4Runtime client).
+The `Chan` class in the generated package inherits the abstract `Chan` class from the `safeP4R` package, which is type-parametric.
 The generated `Chan` class is always instantiated with the match types from its own package.
-By doing this, other type parametric SafeP4R API functions that take `Chan` objects will have their types constrained to only the types from the associated package, which lets the Scala compiler infer the type arguments whitout the user having to provide them explicitly.
+By doing this, the type-parametric SafeP4R API functions that take `Chan` objects (e.g. `insert`, `delete`, ...) will have their types constrained by the types from the associated package: this ensures the correctness of API calls, and also helps the Scala compiler infer the type arguments whitout the user having to provide them explicitly.

-The `Chan` class contains two functions, `toProto` and `fromProto`, which convert table entries from their SafeP4R representation to their underlying "loosely-typed" protobuf representations, and vice versa.
+Internally, the `Chan` class contains two functions, `toProto` and `fromProto`, which convert table entries from their strongly-typed SafeP4R representation to their underlying "loosely-typed" protobuf representations, and vice versa.

-### `connect` function

-The `connect` function connects the controller to a target device, returning a `Chan` object representing the connection.

-Why is the `connect` function generated as part of a package, and not type parametric like the other SafeP4R API functions?
-If it was type parametric, the user would have to supply the types from the package explicitly, which would be verbose and could potentially cause errors.
-This way, by instead having a `connect` for each package, we hide the complexity from the user and only require them to know the package that corresponds to the configuration of the switch they are trying to connect to.

 ## Reproducing the examples in the companion paper